DomainDrivenArchitecture/ddaArchitecture/en/30_requirements/40_architecture/project/tests.md

 #### Tests
 In the context of implementation projects, two types of tests are relevant, the acceptance test and additionally the development test.
-Acceptance Tests: With the requirements, that are referenced in the work package, the relevant acceptance tests are labeled, that have to been passed in context of the implementation.
+Acceptance Tests: With the requirements, that are referenced in the work package, the relevant acceptance tests are labeled, that must be passed in context of the implementation.
-DevelopmentTest (10.): Additionally, it's useful to formulate some development tests that are only valid in the scope of the implementation project.
-Chosen development test can be adopted to acceptance tests if necessary.
+Development Test (10.): Additionally, it's useful to formulate some development tests that are only valid in the scope of the implementation project.
+Chosen development test can be adopted to the acceptance tests if it's necessary.
 Then, they are longer available than only for the project lifetime.